ocasazza/ctag/docs/architecture.md

    - Results for the command are displayed to the user
 6. Overall summary is displayed to the user

-### Stdin CSV Flow

-1. User pipes CSV data to the `from_stdin_csv` command
-2. The CLI parses the command and options
-3. The stdin processor checks if stdin has data and reads the CSV data
-4. The CSV data is validated and parsed into command objects
-5. For each command:
-   - The CQL processor executes the query to find matching pages
-   - If a CQL exclude expression is provided, matching pages are filtered out
-   - For each matching page:
-     - If interactive mode is enabled for the command, the user is prompted for confirmation
-     - The tag manager performs the requested operation on the page
-   - Results for the command are displayed to the user
-6. Overall summary is displayed to the user

-### Command Line JSON String Flow

-1. User enters the `from_json_string` command with a JSON string
-2. The CLI parses the command and options
-3. The JSON string is parsed and validated
-4. For each command in the JSON data:
-   - The CQL processor executes the query to find matching pages
-   - If a CQL exclude expression is provided, matching pages are filtered out
-   - For each matching page:
-     - If interactive mode is enabled for the command, the user is prompted for confirmation
-     - The tag manager performs the requested operation on the page
-   - Results for the command are displayed to the user
-5. Overall summary is displayed to the user

-### Command Line CSV String Flow

-1. User enters the `from_csv_string` command with a CSV string
-2. The CLI parses the command and options
-3. The CSV string is parsed and validated
-4. For each command in the CSV data:
-   - The CQL processor executes the query to find matching pages
-   - If a CQL exclude expression is provided, matching pages are filtered out
-   - For each matching page:
-     - If interactive mode is enabled for the command, the user is prompted for confirmation
-     - The tag manager performs the requested operation on the page
-   - Results for the command are displayed to the user
-5. Overall summary is displayed to the user

 ## Configuration